 Successful candidates must work harder to understand Black men’s priorities and speak to our aspirations for a better future.
 Save your slogans and your soundbites, Black men are looking for an authentic plan to address economic growth in Black communities, vocational and technological training that aligns with jobs, access to social services, and criminal justice reform.

-most men, regardless of race or social class, work is intrinsically tied to Black men’s identities and how they value themselves.
+Simply put, Black men prioritize the economy (just like most voters).
+Similar to most men, regardless of race or social class, work is intrinsically tied to Black men’s identities and how they value themselves.
 When the impact of work is weakened, it affects all aspects of their lives.
 While President Trump is touting low unemployment numbers, the unemployment rate of Black men in cities with low job growth such as Memphis, Detroit, and Newark is quadruple that of Whites in those cities, and significantly higher than the Black rate overall.
 Furthermore, the unemployment rate only includes people who are actively seeking a job.
 Some Black men have opted out of the labor market because of dismal opportunities.
 Many Black men who are working are underpaid, have subpar work benefits, and struggle to put food on the table.

 Black men are underrepresented in the best 15 occupations and overrepresented in the bottom 15 occupations for men.